What I Walked Into: A 73-Page Wake-Up Call

 - Can you cover ongoing costs if income streams fail?

-5. Speak to Your Insurer Early in the Process
+5. Speak to Your Insurer Early

 - Have you spoken to your insurer before committing?